davemaps/davemaps.github.io/_posts/2020-10-15-building-an-augmented-reality-web-map.md

 WORK IN PROGRESS

-During NACIS 2020, I presented Using Augmented Reality to Communicate Climate Change Pressure on Vancouver Island Marmot Habitat, my capstone project for the Penn State Master of GIS program.
+During [NACIS 2020](https://nacis.org), I presented Using Augmented Reality to Communicate Climate Change Pressure on Vancouver Island Marmot Habitat, my capstone project for the [Penn State Master of GIS program](https://gis.e-education.psu.edu/mgis).
 [Learn more about the project and test it yourself.](https://marmots.davemaps.com)

 Below is a step-by-step guide to creating an augmented reality web map.
 Click on any of the screenshots for a larger view.

-This guide uses QGIS, Blender, Photoshop, and Xcode on macOS.
-You could certainly use ArcGIS or another GIS software, and replace the step in Photoshop with GDAL or GIMP, for example.
+This guide uses [QGIS](https://qgis.org), [Blender](https://blender.org) and the [BlenderGIS plugin](https://github.com/domlysz/BlenderGIS), [Photoshop](https://www.adobe.com/products/photoshop.html), and [Xcode](https://developer.apple.com/xcode/) on macOS.
+You could likely use [ArcGIS](https://www.esri.com/en-us/arcgis/products/arcgis-pro/overview) or other GIS software, and replace the step in Photoshop with [GDAL](https://gdal.org) or other image manipulation software, for example.
 I am not aware of a substitute for Xcode, where we convert the scene to a mobile USDZ file, although one may certainly exist.

 ## Prepare Your DEM